sourcegraph/handbook/content/departments/product-engineering/process/planning.md

 ### Building the delivery plan is part of the work

 Once a teams has a clear definition of success, there is usually work that needs to be done to figure out what the delivery plan is to achieve that success.
-The team might need to collect customer feedback, dig in to metrics, or ubuild prototypes as a first step.
+The team might need to collect customer feedback, dig in to metrics, or build prototypes as a first step.
 This exploration is normal, healthy, and part of the delivery plan!

 ### Plans are ambitious and feasible